jimywork/shodanwave/README.md

  * Exploit

-Here is an example of shodan wave running ...
+Here is an example of shodan wave running and showing the full output...

 ```